whitej6/JuniperAlarms/Readme.txt

-Script written to be able to puch any prewritten set of commands to multiple Cisco IOS switches/routers.
+Script written as a poor man's NMS tool to quickly obtain the status of Juniper devices within an environment.
 Please see .\devices\devicesExample.txt as a reference for declaring target devices in the devices.txt file.